Dvisacker/artemis-uni-tri-arb/README.md

 ### Adding New Strategies

 1. Create a new crate in `crates/strategies/`
-2. Implement the strategy traits from `artemis-core`
+2. Implement the strategy traits from `engine`
 3. Add tests and documentation
 4. Register the strategy in the bot configuration